-Preschool children are quick and often unaware of danger.

-Each year, many children are injured or killed when they

-suddenly dart into the path of a car.

-- Most preschoolers are injured near their home or on their own street. - Most crashes involving preschool children happen between 3 p.m. and 6 p.m. - Most crashes involving preschoolers occur in fair and warm weather. - Twice as many preschool boys are injured than preschool girls.
+- o Preschool children are quick and often unaware of danger. - o Each year, many children are injured or killed when they suddenly dart into the path of a car. - o Most preschoolers are injured near their home or on their own street. - o Most crashes involving preschool children happen between 3 p.m. and 6 p.m. - o Most crashes involving preschoolers occur in fair and warm weather. - Twice as many preschool boys are injured than preschool girls.

-This is how you can prevent these tragedies:
+How you can prevent these tragedies: